 Begin the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.
-Next, explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts, and stop on the banks of the Li river for a photo opportunity with a genuine cormorant fisherman.
-The rest of the afternoon is at leisure.
-There are many activities to take part in, including cycling, rafting and walking (payable locally).
+Next, explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts.

+The rest of the afternoon is at leisure to relax and explore.
+There are optional activities you can take part in and pay for locally, including cycling (helments are recommended) and gentle bamboo rafting (payable locally).